RayBB/awesome-hawaii-documentaries/README.md

 ## Theme Switcher

 Clicking the sun in the top left corner of the screen switches from Web 1.0 to Web 2.0.
 Feature was added after a friend who actually wanted to see the documentaries said that the Web 1.0 theme made his eyes bleed.
-It added a bunch of css vars jazz to the previously simple css.
+It added a bunch of css vars to the previously simple css.
+I also didn't want to load the whole bootstrap css so I just used the relevant parts directly to avoid repainting.

 ## tmdb